Thu Minh: 1990s – early 2000s: Diversity

 Although it was a perfect ticket and highly valued by music professionals, a long period of "treading water" which followed could not help but lead audiences to put her under the list of "the stars that never shine".
 Even though Thu Minh has been considered as one of the most hard-working and dedicated to music career among Vietnamese singers with powerful passion, enthusiasm and optimism, audiences still couldn't imagine Thu Minh shone the way she should have.

 Sharing on that point, Thu Minh presumed that she never regrets, and is even proud of, her career going "slowly, slowly but firmly".
 Although her love relationship with the musician Hoai Sa could easily generate a great CD or album for her career, Thu Minh admitted that at that time, she actually did not think of pursuing pop music.
 She only sang because she wanted to sing and to earn enough money for building a private house for her parents.
-She solely used to sing for bars, discothèque, acoustic cafe, and clubs to stabilize her regular income.
+She solely used to sing for bars, discothèque, acoustic café, and clubs to stabilize her regular income.
 When accomplishing the dream, Thu Minh decided to produce and release an album.
 That is why she almost appeared to be non-participative in Vietnam music and entertainment industry back to those days.

 In 2000, Thu Minh sang a duet with one of Vietnam's most famous musicians, Tran Tien, in one of the most favorite songs, "She's carefree", in his own concert entitled Improvisative Tran Tien.